foundersandcoders/coursebook/curriculum/single-page-app/project.md

 Your project this week is to build a frontend for one of the APIs from REST API week.
 It should be a single-page app rendered with client-side JavaScript.

+If your team don't have a finished API, or don't want to use it, you can use the [Dogs API](https://github.com/oliverjam/dog-rest-api/) from the workshops.
+The readme contains documentation of all the endpoints.

 ## User stories

 ### Core